 Once on the small island you could walk around it in an hour, but like me if you stop to admire the scenery and take it all in, it could easily take 3-4 even more if your into photography!

 I took this shot of the rugged coastline at the northern most edge of the island whilst waiting for the sun to drop, it was also a good time to check out my new “Lee Little Stopper” which gives you an extra 6 stops to slow down the shutter speed giving some minor movement to a scene, this was how I managed to get some slow looking movement in the water.

 I carried on around the island taking various images but ultimately I was scouting out a decent composition for sunset.

 I found one about an hour before sunset so I carried on looking around and eventually a fellow photographer Kristofer Williams turned up, and ive never met Kris before but I do follow his great work on Flickr and I kind of recognized him, so I just came out with it… “Your Kris, arnt you!?!” he was a little surprised I think.

 We then got talking and he gave me some good locations to visit as he is a Anglesey local lad, we shot the sunset from similar location and then it was a mad frenzy as the sky turned a wonderful red and purple, which cannot be predicted and we went separate ways composing different shots.

 This was the shot that I planned and prepared for.
 I was using the path as a natural leading line for the eye to follow, all the way to the lighthouse I was pleased with the light, it was more vibrant on the evening in the foreground reflecting on the grasses golden in fact.
 I used a 0.9 reverse grad filter to hold back the sun.

-My time in North Wales is coming to an end in July 2014, I’ve really become fond of Anglesey its a beautiful place with stunning scenery.
+I’ve really become fond of Anglesey, im sure you can see why its a beautiful place with stunning scenery.